Shanmukhsai22/Kaaj_company_assignment/README.md

 - MacOS users should use port 5001 for the backend server
 - Maximum of 500 results per search (Florida Secretary of State limitation)
-- Some business documents require payment and cannot be accessed